bitovi/github-actions-deploy-docker-to-ec2/README.md

 ### S3 buckets naming

-Buckets name can be made of up to 63 characters.
+Buckets names can be made of up to 63 characters.
 If the length allows us to add -tf-state, we will do so.
 If not, a simple -tf will be added.

+## Secrets merging

+We allow three sources to generate the docker .env file.
+An env file from the repo, a Github secret, and a AWS Secret.

+These secrets are merged in the following order:
+ - Terraform passed env vars ( This is not optional nor customizable )
+ - Repository checked-in env vars
+ - Github Secret DOT_ENV
+ - AWS Secret

 ## Made with BitOps
 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.